IC-OG/ICOrderbook/README.md

 * Partially filled order

-Or an order matches partially, if not all its open quantity is executed.
+An order matches partially if not all its open quantity is executed.
 In this case an order that was already on the order book remains on the order book, and an order that is in the process of being entered and is not an FOK order, is written to the order book.
 The quantity that was executed is removed from the open quantity and added to the accumulated executed quantity.

 * No match